cloud-gov/cg-site/content/docs/services/relational-database.md

 ## Backups

 For shared plans (`shared-psql` and `shared-mysql`), RDS does not back up your data.
-For dedicated plans, RDS automatically retains backups for one day, and you can [email support](mailto:cloud-gov-support@gsa.gov) to access that backup if you need to.
+For dedicated plans, RDS automatically retains backups for 14 days, and you can [email support](mailto:cloud-gov-support@gsa.gov) to access that backup if you need to.
 You can also create manual backups using the [export process](#export) described above.
 In general, you are responsible for making sure that your backup procedures are adequate for your needs; see CP-9 in the cloud.gov SSP.

 ## Encryption